Planned Diffusion: Related Work

 \section{Related Work}

-Our work builds upon recent developments in non-autoregressive and parallel decoding strategies.
-We position our contributions in the context of two primary research areas: diffusion-based language models and methods for achieving semantic parallelism.
+Our work builds upon recent developments in diffusion-based language models and parallel text generation.
+We position our contributions in the context of three primary research areas: diffusion language models, semantic parallelism, and other parallel generation techniques.

-\textbf{Diffusion Language Models.} Diffusion models have recently emerged as a new paradigm for generative language tasks \citep{austin2021structured, sahoo2024simple}.
-A significant body of research is focused on accelerating the inference process, which traditionally involves many iterative denoising steps \citep{liu2025discretecopuladiffusion}.
+\textbf{Diffusion Language Models.} Diffusion models have recently emerged as a new paradigm for generative language tasks \citep{austin2021structured, sahoo2024simple, lou2024discretediffusionmodelingestimating, shi2024simplified, nie2025large, ye2025dream, liu2025discretecopuladiffusion}.
+A significant body of research is focused on accelerating the inference process, which traditionally involves many iterative denoising steps.
 These acceleration techniques include KV caching for diffusion models \citep{ma2025dkv, liu2025dllm}, the use of autoregressive verification \citep{hu2025accelerating, israel2025accelerating}, and the development of fast sampling strategies that reduce the number of required steps \citep{wu2025fast, li2025diffusion, hong2025wide}.
-Our proposed planned diffusion framework is orthogonal and complementary to these methods; any diffusion sampling strategy can be integrated into the diffusion component of our algorithm to further increase performance.
-Other related work include block diffusion \citep{arriola2025block} which enforces an autoregressive structure over blocks and planned denoising \citep{liu2025thinkgeneratediscretediffusion} which learns an adaptive denoising schedule.
+Planned diffusion complements these acceleration techniques and can integrate any diffusion sampling strategy, enabling further latency reductions.
+Other related works include block diffusion \citep{arriola2025block}, which enforces an autoregressive structure over blocks, and planned denoising \citep{liu2025thinkgeneratediscretediffusion}, which learns an adaptive denoising schedule.
 While relevant, neither targets semantic parallelism, which is the purpose of planned diffusion.

-\textbf{Semantic Parallelism.} While diffusion models achieve token-wise parallelism, they are not trained to achieve parallelism across larger portions of text at the semantic level.
+\textbf{Semantic Parallelism.} Diffusion models parallelize token-level denoising but do not learn to exploit semantic independence across larger chunks of text.
 We define \textit{semantic parallelism} as a broad class of techniques that produce models capable of parallelizing over semantically independent chunks of tokens.
-Many recent works explore semantic parallelism \citep{ning2024skeletonofthoughtpromptingllmsefficient,liu2024aparllmsautoparallelautoregressive,jin2025learning,rodionov2025hogwildinferenceparallelllm,pan2025learningadaptiveparallelreasoning,wen2025parathinkernativeparallelthinking,yang2025multiverselanguagemodelssecretly}.
-While existing works operate within a purely autoregressive framework, to the best of our knowledge, our work is the first to propose a hybrid autoregressive-diffusion model for text.
-By combining an autoregressive planning phase with a parallel diffusion phase, our method utilizes diffusion parallelism in a structured manner, presenting a novel approach for efficient text generation.